Skip to content

 Role Membership Inheritance

 If role app_reader is listed in pgedge_safesession.roles, then any role that is a member of app_reader is also restricted.
-This uses PostgreSQL's is_member_of_role() function for membership checking.
+Membership is tested with PostgreSQL's is_member_of_role_nosuper(), so it follows actual grants only.

 Belt-and-Suspenders